-Every winter we hear of home burning down and people getting burned or worse due to a fire in their home – which is often caused through leaving a heater on.
-Experienced electricians such as Electrician Perth Experts can provide good advice over the media each time the weather turns colder, yet somehow people don’t take enough notice of it, or they fall asleep before they have time to turn their heater off.
+Every winter, we hear of homes burning and people getting burned or worse due to a fire in their homes – often caused by leaving a heater on.
+Experienced electricians such as Electrician Perth Experts can provide sound advice over the media each time the weather turns colder.
+Yet, people don’t notice it enough or fall asleep before they have time to turn their heater off.

 The trouble is that nighttime and early morning are the coldest parts of the winter, so that is when heaters are set to high and left on.
 Here are some tips on staying healthy and warm without being at risk of having the house burn down.

-- Choose a safe type of heater – one that has a thermostat is good, as are the kind that won’t roll over.
+- Choosing a safe type of heater with a thermostat is good, as is the kind that won’t roll over.

-- Teach children safety procedures with heaters, such as not covering the top or leaving paper close to them, as well as not sitting too close to them.
+- Teach children safety procedures with heaters, such as not covering the top, leaving paper close, and not sitting too close to them.

 - Never leave a plug-in heater going overnight.
-If you feel sleepy, snuggle into a rug and turn the heater off.
+Snuggle into a rug and turn the heater off if you feel sleepy.

-- Always keep heaters away from drapes, clothes and sofas that could catch on fire.
+- Always keep heaters away from drapes, clothes and sofas that could catch fire.

-- If you have carpet, get your carpet cleaned professionally regularly and keep the heater off long pile that may get too close to elements.
+- If you have carpet, get your carpet cleaned professionally regularly and keep the heater off long piles that may get too close to the elements.

-- Toddlers can do anything without realising the harm, so if you have a floor heater in the bathroom, make sure the cord from it is not long enough to allow it to reach the bathtub if picked up and thrown.
+- Toddlers can do anything without realising the harm, so if you have a floor heater in the bathroom, ensure the cord from it is not long enough to allow it to reach the bathtub if picked up and thrown.

 - Keep cords from kettles and toasters away from other heat sources on the bench.

 - Never use radiant heaters where there are toddlers; fan heaters are safer.

-- Always use fake plugs to fill up power point holes so toddlers are not drawn to play with those interesting little holes.
+- Always use fake plugs to fill power point holes so toddlers are not drawn to play with those interesting little holes.

 - Make sure pets don’t scratch at or chew on electric cords that are on the floor.